peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Reduce
     public EFloat Reduce​(EContext ctx)
-Removes trailing zeros from this object's mantissa (significand).
+Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
 For example, 1.00 becomes 1. <p>If this object's value is 0, changes the exponent to 0. </p>

 **Parameters:**

 * <code>ctx</code> - An arithmetic context to control precision, rounding, and exponent range of the result.
-If <code>HasFlags </code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.